wimglenn/setuptools-ext/README.rst

 Usage
 -----

-To offer a simple example, adding the ``Requires-External`` field three times, producing these lines in the ``.dist-info/METADATA`` file:
+To offer a simple example, if you want to add a ``Supported-Platform`` and the ``Requires-External`` field three times, producing these lines in the ``.dist-info/METADATA`` file:

 .. code-block::

+   Supported-Platform: RedHat 8.3
    Requires-External: C
    Requires-External: libpng (>=1.5)
    Requires-External: make; sys_platform != "win32"
-   Supported-Platform: RedHat 8.3

 You would configure the tool like this in ``pyproject.toml``, specifying a build dependency on ``setuptools-ext`` and then adding the fields in a ``[tool.setuptools-ext]`` section: